About the UH Chapter

 Our office is in the Heyne building, room 105.
 Meetings are typically held in the same building, room 135.

-To view our Google Calendar with upcoming member events, click here.
+To view our Google Calendar with a full list of all scheduled upcoming member events please click here.

 The mission of Psi Chi is to produce a well-educated, ethical, and